YouTube’s recommendations send violent and graphic gun videos to 9-year-olds, study finds

-They simulated two nine-year-olds who both liked video games.
-The accounts were identical, except that one clicked on the videos recommended by YouTube, and the other ignored the platform’s suggestions.
+They simulated two 9-year-olds who both liked video games.
+The accounts were identical, except that one clicked on the videos recommended by YouTube and the other ignored the platform’s suggestions.

 The account that clicked on YouTube’s suggestions was soon flooded with graphic videos about school shootings, tactical gun training videos and how-to instructions on making firearms fully automatic.
 One video featured an elementary school-age girl wielding a handgun; another showed a shooter using a .50 caliber gun to fire on a dummy head filled with lifelike blood and brains.
 Many of the videos violate YouTube’s own policies against violent or gory content.